 The proposal also includes changes designed to decrease systemic risk and specifies when systemically important clearinghouses must notify the Commission about rule, procedure, or operational changes that may impact the level of risks presented.
 This approach seeks to enhance the Commission’s ability to manage systemic risk, a crucial responsibility for financial regulators.

 The CFTC has now opened the proposal for public comment, inviting stakeholders to provide their insights on the rule’s potential impact on the derivatives markets and the financial industry as a whole.

 FINRA has published an Information Notice reminding firms and registered individuals of the new requirements regarding the Continuing Education (CE) Regulatory Element, including: 2023’s training assignments and completion deadline of December 31, 2023; the consequences of not completing required annual training and CE inactive status; and resources available to firms for facilitating compliance with the new annual Regulatory Element requirements.

 Since 1st January 2023, FINRA Rule 1240 (Continuing Education) requires all registered persons to complete the Regulatory Element annually by the end of December.
 Registered persons who fail to complete their Regulatory Element by the deadline will be automatically designated as CE inactive by FINRA.

 SEC proposes new rules to address conflicts of interest in predictive data analytics

 The proposed rules build upon existing legal standards and require firms to evaluate whether their use of predictive data analytics involves conflicts of interest that may harm investors.
-Firms would be obligated to eliminate or neutralise any identified conflicts to prioritise investors’ interests.
+Firms would be obligated to eliminate or neutralize any identified conflicts to prioritize investors’ interests.
 However, firms can implement tools specific to the technology they use to address these risks.